-While you’re using the heatmap, in the right-hand side of the Property Page, you will still see a list of all properties available in your selected city which you can filter and sort by a number of metrics:
+While you're using the heatmap, in the right-hand side of the Property Page, you will still see a list of all properties available in your selected city, which you can filter and sort by several metrics:

 - Cash vs. Mortgage